University of Melbourne

 There are a few exchange positions available.
 Interested students must be 100% committed to attending the program.
 By electing the exchange option, it allows a student from the University of Melbourne to study at Haverford.
 Exchange students also receive transportation passes.
 The deadlines are earlier and the slots are on a [irst come basis.
 Students must contact Dean Mancini early in the application process.

 A full course load at Melbourne is 50 points.
 Please look carefully at the point value assigned to courses.
 Students must have 50 points for one semester in order to receive four credits at Haverford College.
 However, students will only receive full credit for courses that meet at least three hours a week and run the entire length of the semester, regardless of the points assigned.
 Students must enroll in regular university courses and not courses designed for study abroad students.
 Students must email their course selection and request approval from Dean Mancini in advance, to insure credit.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Full university curriculum.